Ivica Zubac: Los Angeles Clippers (2019–2026)

+Indiana Pacers (2026–present)

+On 5 February 2026, Zubac and Kobe Brown were traded to the Indiana Pacers in exchange for Bennedict Mathurin, Isaiah Jackson, two first-round picks, and a second-round pick.
+One of the picks would turn out to be the 5th pick in the 2026 NBA Draft, where the Clippers used the pick to draft Keaton Wagler.
+Following his trade, head coach Rick Carlisle stated that Zubac would have a delayed debut due to an ankle injury and a paternity leave.
+He started five games for Indiana, logging averages of 11.6 points, 7.2 rebounds, and 1.8 assists.
+On 26 March, Zubac was ruled out for the season after suffering a fractured rib during a game against the Portland Trail Blazers.
+The Zubac trade ended up costing the Pacers the 5th overall pick in the 2026 NBA draft lottery.

 National team career

 Zubac represented the Croatian junior national team during the 2013 FIBA Europe Under-16 Championship.
 He averaged 17.6 points and 7.9 rebounds a contest during the 2015 FIBA Under-19 World Championship in Greece, while receiving All-World Championship Under-19 Second Team honors from the European basketball website eurobasket.com.
 Zubac averaged double digits in scoring (15.8 points per game) and rebounding (12.9 rebounds per game), to go along with 3.0 blocks per game at the 2015 FIBA Europe Under-18 Championship, while making the all-tournament second team (as selected by eurobasket.com).